 The inspired Scripture (the Canon) contains the 66 books of the Old and New Testament.
 No church council or group of men made certain books canonical (inspired).
 Rather, these 66 books were recognized as clearly inspired by God.

 1. The primary issue for inclusion into the canon was authorship.
-During the two primary times when God gave written revelation (OT & NT), the main issue was whether or not the author was a spokesman for God: an Old Testament prophet or a New Testament apostle (2 Pet 1:20-21; Heb 2:3-4; Eph 2:20).
+During the two primary times when God gave written revelation (OT & NT), the main issue was whether or not the author was a spokesman for God: an Old Testament prophet, a New Testament apostle or their delegate/amanuensis (2 Pet 1:20-21; Heb 2:3-4; Eph 2:20).